kanewi11/telegram-reaction-bot/README.md

    </a>
 </p>

+**Automatically converts Telethon sessions to Pyrogram (may not be stable).**
+**As long as the configuration file has the same name as the session file (see below).
+If you do not comply, it will not work at all 🙃**

-**This script sends reactions to a new post or message in selected open groups and channels, as well as automatically subscribes to them.**
+_This script sends reactions to a new post or message in selected open groups and channels, as well as automatically subscribes to them._

 ## Launch Instructions
 1. Create an empty directory